steelsojka/pdiffy/README.md

 it's documentation.
 If the schedule is absent then the job occurs only once.

+#### interval
+Interval is similar to schedule except instead of schedule a time it executes every N minutes.
+If schedule and interval are present, schedule takes priority.

 #### timestamp
 Whether to add a timestamp to the filename.
 This is true by default when the schedule option is present.